aranyaadheu/Hisab/README.md

 # BudgetTracker
- Simple Budget Tracker in ipynb format, allows you to list expenses-calculate and display a summary.
+ Simple Budget Tracker in .py format, allows you to list expenses-calculate and display a summary.